 - Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used. - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services

 Deductible applies.

-You pay the 2024 Original

-Medicare cost-sharing amounts.
+You pay the 2024 Original Medicare cost-sharing amounts.
+These are the 2023 cost-sharing amounts and may change for 2024.

-\$0 copayment each day for days

-1 to 20 for each

-Medicare-covered skilled

-nursing facility stay.

-\$204 copayment each day for

-days 21 to 100 for each
+\$0 copayment each day for days 1 to 20 for each Medicare-covered skilled nursing facility stay. \$200 copayment each day for days 21 to 100 for each Medicare-covered skilled nursing facility stay.

-Medicare-covered skilled

-nursing facility stay.